ChatterjeeGroup-ISTA/PolyHorn/_sources/README.rst.txt

 -  ``(declare-const [var name] Real)`` is used for defining new unknown variables.
--  ``(assert phi)`` is used for adding either (i) a quantifier free constraint on the unknown variables, or (ii) a pCHC of the following
+-  ``(assert phi)`` is used for adding either (i) a quantifier free constraint on the unknown variables, or (ii) a PHC of the following
    form:

 ::